 Extralobar pulmonary sequestration is the less common type of pulmonary sequestration, accounting only for 15-25%.

-ELS is covered by its own pleura and this is what differentiates ELS from ILS.
+It is covered by its own pleura and this is what differentiates it from intralobar pulmonary sequestration.

 There is strong predilection towards the left lower lobe (65-90%).

 intralobar pulmonary sequestration: may not be able to differentiate from extralobar pulmonary sequestration on imaging

 - 1. Yilmaz A, Bektemur G, Ekinci GH et-al. Extralobar pulmonary sequestration: a case report.
 Monaldi Arch Chest Dis.
 2014;79 (2): 90-2.
 Pubmed citation

 - 2. Chen W, Wagner L, Boyd T et-al. Extralobar pulmonary sequestration presenting with torsion: a case report and review of literature.
 J. Pediatr.
 Surg.
 2011;46 (10): 2025-8. doi:10.1016/j.jpedsurg.2011.07.017 - Pubmed citation

 - 3. Donnelly LF.
 Pediatric Imaging.
 Saunders.
 (2009) ISBN:1416059075.
 Read it at Google Books - Find it at Amazon

 - 4. Webb W. Thoracic Imaging.
 Lippincott Williams and Wilkins.
 ISBN:1451110898.
 Read it at Google Books - Find it at Amazon